scicave/math-parser/README.md

 When `autoMult` is `true`, some expression like `f(x)` will be considered as multiplication `f*(x)`, in order to parse it as a function with name = "f", you can pass `options.functions = ['f']`.
-Notice that when `strict = false`, some expression such as `f()`, an id followed by empty parentheses, will be parsed with type = "function" whether or not `options.functions` includes "f".

-When parsing `a.method(...)`, regardless of options, `method` will be always.
+When parsing `a.method(...)`, regardless of `singleCharName`, method names will be always multi-char name.

 ```
         member expression
              _/\_